 Keep all accounts in good standing.
 Missing a payment can lower your credit score, and late payments can stay on your report for up to seven years.
 If you’re currently late on a payment but still within the grace period, contact the creditor right away to see if you can get things back on track (and the late charge erased).
 If you do have a late payment on your record, strive to make payments on-time moving forward.

 Your credit utilization ratio is the amount you owe against your total available credit, and it accounts for 30 percent of your score.
 The lower the ratio, the better.
 As a rule of thumb, if your utilization is over 30 percent, work to pay down those balances so you’re under that threshold.

 4. Avoid opening new accounts

 Applying for new credit will affect your score.
-If you can, avoid opening credit cards or taking out more loans before you apply for a mortgage, as well as when you apply and during loan processing.
+If you can, avoid opening new credit card accounts or taking out more loans before you apply for a mortgage, as well as during the application and underwriting process.
 By the same token, don’t close any old accounts, either — this can raise your utilization ratio and have an adverse effect on your score.

 5. Get help from a responsible credit user

 If you’re a younger first-time buyer, you might not have a very long credit history.
 One way to build credit: Become an authorized user on a parent’s or relative’s credit card.
 The primary cardholder (your parent or relative) will continue to make the payments, but you’ll benefit from the positive payment history.

 There are several categories of your credit history that inform your current score.
 Some things affect your score more than others.
 According to Equifax, one of the major credit bureaus, your FICO score is determined using a formula that roughly looks like this:

 - On-time payment history (35 percent of score)

 - Amount of debt (30 percent of score)